2023 edition of Rome's open-air literature festival will be held in Stadio Palatino.

 View on Map

-Rome to host international literature festival on Palatine Hill
+Rome hosts international literature festival on Palatine Hill

 Via di San Gregorio, 30, 00186 Roma RM, Italy